camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 - If your modeling plan does not allow you to create more clusters, a `Cluster creation is not available on this modeling plan` warning is shown.
 Contact the administrator or owner of your organization to upgrade your plan.

-- A `Missing permissions` warning is shown if you do not have the proper permissions to create a cluster.
+- If you do not have the proper permissions to create a cluster, a `Missing permissions` warning is shown.
 Contact the administrator or owner of your organization to create a cluster.

 :::